Kremlin criticised for blaming Putin’s nuclear deterrent escalation on Liz Truss

 “The only person responsible for Putin’s despicable nuclear threat is Putin.”

-Downing Street also said the comments from Mr Peskov were an attempt to distract from Russia’s difficulties in the Ukraine campaign.
+The Foreign Office also said the comments from Mr Peskov were a “clear attempt to distract from Russia’s illegal and unprovoked invasion of Ukraine”.

-“It remains the case that the rhetoric we are seeing from Putin’s regime is designed to distract from the situation on the ground, that is very much our focus,” the Prime Minister’s official spokesman said.

-An ally of Ms Truss said: “Nothing Liz has said warrants that sort of escalation.
+An ally of Ms Truss added: “Nothing Liz has said warrants that sort of escalation.
 It’s clearly designed to distract from the situation on the ground in Ukraine.”

-They said Ms Truss has always discussed Nato in the context of it being a defensive alliance, that she stands by Article 5 stating an attack against one ally is an attack on all and that “we must do everything we can to help Ukraine short of putting boots on the ground”.

-“We take it very seriously and want to keep the situation calm,” the ally of Ms Truss added.

 Ahead of Mr Putin’s escalation on Sunday, Ms Truss had told Sky News that the “long-running conflict is about freedom and democracy in Europe”.